babanomania/dns_pi/README.md

 # DNS PI

-This is an ansible-playbook to setup an raspberry-pi with an pihole running with automatic backup and restore.
-Below are the features.
+This is an ansible-playbook to setup an raspberry-pi with an pihole running with automatic backup

 ### Server hardening